 I finally made it to Coscomatepec, one of the Pueblos Magicos of the state of Veracruz.
 I was very attracted by the name, which sounded promising of a fun colorful town, not sure why.
 I just wanted to find out.
 As a matter of fact, my internet search showed me a beautiful green plaza with a colorful church and on the back the magnificent towering pico de Orizaba in all his white splendor watching over the city.

 After having stored all my heavy bags in the hotel I set off to find information and organize my 2 days stay.
 I went to the tourism office located in the governmental building by the main square, where I found a gentle and super dedicated guy, Valentino, who set up a small tour for the following day for me.
 He was so excited to have somebody interested to know his hometown and I really feel genuine in his enthusiasm.
 Was I going to see the famous waterfall?
-Yes of course, and after that a walking tour of the town, for about3 hour total of tour approx. When I worried about the price he told me not to worry because it would have been just symbolic cooperation.
+Yes of course, and after that a walking tour of the town, for about 3 hours total of tour approx. When I worried about the price he told me not to worry because it would have been just symbolic cooperation.
 I insisted.
-Ok, he says 100 pesos, would that work? yes I believe I can afford that. 🙂
+Ok, he says 100 pesos, would that work? yes, I believe I can afford that.

 He also invited me to participate to the night event, which would take place around 6 pm on the main square.
 It was cold and my hitching was getting worse but I wanted to have a look and experience it.